Graeme Park (Horsham, Pennsylvania): 1778

 Graeme Park is confiscated by the Continental Congress due to Henry Fergusson's loyalist sympathies during the American Revolution.

 Elizabeth Graeme married Henry Fergusson on April 21, 1772, without her father's consent.
 This caused quite a problem for the newlyweds.
-Henry and Elizabeth had been introduced to each other by Dr. Benjamin Rush, a founding father of Pennsylvania, on December 7, 1771, at one of the salons hosted by Elizabeth and Dr. Graeme.
+Henry and Elizabeth had been introduced to each other by Dr. Benjamin Rush, a future founding father of the United States, on December 7, 1771, at one of the salons hosted by Elizabeth and Dr. Graeme.
 Fergusson was a recent and penniless Scottish Immigrant and he was eleven years younger than Elizabeth.
 Both of these qualities made him a less than ideal suitor for Elizabeth's hand in marriage and Dr. Graeme forbade that they marry.
 Four months after they met, Henry and Elizabeth married secretly in Old Swede's Church.
 Only their close friends attended, including Benjamin Rush, Provost William Smith and his wife.
 Despite her father's disapproval, Elizabeth had vowed to let her marriage be known.
 Ironically, the day on which she decided to tell him the news was the day that he suffered his fatal heart attack, with Elizabeth watching him approach Graeme Park through a window of the mansion.
 Elizabeth was never able to tell of her marriage.
 She was Dr. Graeme's only living heir, she inherited Graeme Park and by right of marriage Henry Fergusson gained title to the property.
 With his sudden new fortune Henry Fergusson was able to quickly ascend the Philadelphia society ladder.
 He traveled to England twice, became director of a prominent Philadelphia library and was awarded the title magistrate in Philadelphia.
 He was the last magistrate of Philadelphia under British colonial rule.
 He sailed once more for England in late 1775 just as the American Revolution was beginning to gather steam.
 He returned to Philadelphia by way of New York City as a loyalist with Sir William Howe commander of the British forces in American.
 With Howe, Fergusson witnessed the Battle of Brandywine and the occupation of Philadelphia during the Philadelphia campaign.
 Fergusson involved his wife in his activities by sending her as a messenger to General George Washington to ask for his surrender and to present a bribe to a major in the Continental Army.
 Both of these incidents caused the Patriots of Philadelphia to doubt her loyalty.
 There was no doubt about where Henry Fergusson's loyalties lay.
 He was found a traitor by the Supreme Executive Council of Pennsylvania and Graeme Park was seized under the Confiscation Act of 1778.